-IF EQUIPPED, THE SOLID METAL BASE PAN MUST BE REMOVED FROM THE TOP OF THE FURNACE BEFORE INSTALLING THE FURNACE.
+IF EQUIPPED.
+THE SOLID METAL BASE PAN MUST BE REMOVED FROM THE TOP OF THE FURNACE BEFORE INSTALLING THE FURNACE.
 FAILURE TO REMOVE THIS PAN FROM THE SHIPPING POSITION CAN RESULT TO DAMAGE TO THE FURNACE OR EQUIPMENT.

 BLOWER AND BURNERS MUST NEVER BE OPERATED WITHOUT THE BLOWER DOOR IN PLACE.
-THIS IS TO PREVENT DRAWING GAS FUMES (WHICH COULD CONTAIN HAZARDOUS CARBON MONOXIDE) INTO THE HOME THAT COULD RESULT IN PERSONAL INJURY OR DEATH.
+THIS IS TO PREVENT DRAWING GAS FUMES (WHICH COULD CON-TAIN HAZARDOUS CARBON MONÒXIDE) INTO THE HOME THAT COULD RESULT IN PERSONAL INJURY OR DEATH.

 - 4. Connect the furnace to the supply air plenum. - Connect the return air ducting to the return-air opening at the bottom and/or side of the unit.
-Make the connections air-tight to prevent the migration of toxic fumes and odors including carbon monoxide from migrating into the living space. - If a filter is installed near the furnace, be sure to have adequate space for installation and removal of the unit filter.
+Make the connections air-tight to prevent the migration of toxic fumes and odors including carbon monoxide from migrating into the living space. - 6.
+If a filter is installed near the furnace, be sure to have adequate space for installation and removal of the unit filter. - 7.
+NOTE: Where the maximum airflow is 1800 CFM or more, BOTH sides or the bottom must be used for the return air.